 At the appeal

-You do not need to attend your appeal, but we recommend that you do or send someone else who can attend.
+You do not need to attend your appeal, but we recommend you do or send someone else who can attend.
 If you attend yourself, you can bring someone with you, such as a friend, relative or social worker.

-You should bring all documents relating to your appeal on the day.
+You should bring all the documents relating to your appeal on the day.
 Remember that you will need to send any supporting evidence beforehand.

-Factors that the panel can consider are limited for infant class size appeals if there are 30 children in the class.
+Factors that the panel can consider for infant class size appeals are limited if there are already 30 children in the class.

 You must let us know if you require an interpreter on the day of the appeal.
 This service is free of charge.